What Security Guards Can and Can't Do: The Ultimate Guide

 Detain people indefinitely

-Security personnel are not substitutes for law enforcement and cannot hold people indefinitely.
+Security personnel cannot hold people indefinitely.
 Their primary function is to detain a suspect until law enforcement arrives to take over the investigation and, if necessary, make an arrest.

 Here's how to ensure your company has clear protocols in place:

-• Develop a comprehensive policy outlining the maximum amount of time a security guard can detain a suspect.
+- Create a policy outlining how long a security guard can detain a suspect.
 This timeframe should comply with local laws and be based on the specific circumstances (e.g., severity of the suspected offense, potential danger to the guard or others).

-• The policy should also detail the steps security personnel must take during detainment, such as:some text
+- The policy should also detail the steps security personnel must take during detainment, such as:

 Actionable tip: Train your security personnel to immediately contact law enforcement upon detaining a suspect.
 This notification should include a detailed explanation of the situation, the reason for detainment, and a description of the detainee and any collected evidence.